Does Credo Technology (CRDO) Pay a Dividend? (2026)

 No. Credo does not pay a dividend and has reinvested in growth instead, which is common for a company scaling revenue this quickly.
 Investors in CRDO are positioned for potential share-price appreciation rather than income.
 Whether the company introduces a dividend later would depend on how cash generation and growth priorities evolve.

 Walnut is informational, not investment advice.
-Dividend figures are approximate and dated; verify current yield, schedule, and policy with CRDO's investor relations page or your broker.
+Dividend figures on this page come from a mid-2026 data pull and are approximate; verify the current yield, amount, schedule, and policy with CRDO's investor relations page or your broker before acting on them.